 - 16. With the exception of small retail bids from members of the DMO's Approved Group scheme (see below), all bids at gilt auctions must be submitted by, or through, a GEMM(s), via the Bloomberg Auction System (BAS), or, in emergency circumstances only, by another method specified by the DMO.
-All other investors wishing to participate in the auction process must submit their bid to a GEMM(s) of their choosing, which is in turn obliged to submit that bid to the DMO, via BAS, without charge or discount.
-Any dealers facilitating client orders in or around gilt auctions should also heed the core principles of the FICC Markets Standards Board (FMSB) regarding reference price transactions6. - 17.
+All other investors wishing to participate in the auction process must submit their bid to a GEMM(s) of their choosing, which is, in turn, obliged to submit that bid to the DMO, via BAS, without charge or discount.
+Any dealer(s) facilitating client orders in or around gilt auctions should also heed the core principles and statements of good practice of the FICC Markets Standards Board (FMSB) regarding reference price transactions6 and auction participation7. - 17.
 Prior to each auction, the DMO will email each GEMM detailing its individual reporting requirements.
-All GEMMs are required to submit details of auction day trading in the relevant gilt, with all counterparty types, by email on the appropriate forms.
-Reports must be received by the DMO by 9:00am7 on the morning after the relevant auction. - 18.
-Bids may be submitted at any time from the opening of the bidding window (usually 8:00am on the morning of an auction), up until the published deadline (usually 10:30am), after which no further bids can be accepted.
-Enabled GEMM dealers may (provided they are acting in accordance with good market practice and with all applicable laws and regulations) submit, cancel and/or amend as many bids as they wish before the deadline when utilising BAS. - 19.
-Unless otherwise notified, each competitive bid, from a GEMM or a client bidder, must be for one amount and at one clean price, expressed as a multiple of 0.001 of £1, for at least £1 million nominal and round multiples thereof. - GEMMs bidding on behalf of clients, or other non-GEMM dealers in their firm, must enter the appropriate client code in the relevant field on their bid input screen.
+All GEMMs are required to submit details of auction day trading in the relevant gilt(s), with all counterparty types, by email on the appropriate forms.
+Reports must be received by the DMO by 9:00am8 on the morning after the relevant auction. - 18.
+Bids may be submitted at any time from the opening of the published bidding window up until the published deadline, after which no further bids can be accepted.
+Enabled GEMM dealers may (provided they are acting in accordance with good market practice and with all applicable laws and regulations) submit, cancel and/or amend as many bids as they wish before the deadline through BAS. - 19.
+Unless otherwise notified, each competitive bid, from a GEMM or a client bidder, must be for one amount and at one clean price, expressed as a multiple of 0.001 of £1, for at least £1 million nominal and round multiples thereof. - 20.
+GEMMs bidding on behalf of clients, or any other non-GEMM dealer(s) in their firm, must enter the appropriate client code in the relevant field on their bid input screen.
 Client codes are allocated and maintained by the DMO, and any client institution intending to participate in the auction should apply directly to the DMO for allocation of a code.
 Applications may be made by email, Bloomberg message or headed letter.
 Such codes are unique, and will be retained for use in future auctions.
-However, the assignation of such code should not be taken as confirmation that the DMO has verified the legitimacy of (or carried out any other due diligence on) such client institution nor that a direct relationship exists or will exist between DMO and such client institution: it is the sole responsibility of the GEMM bidding on behalf of a client to conduct appropriate due diligence checks on the client and to be responsible for the legal and regulatory compliance of each transaction it enters into with the client.
+However, the assignation of such code should not be taken as confirmation that the DMO has verified the legitimacy of (or carried out any other due diligence on) such client institution nor that a direct relationship currently exists, or will exist, between DMO and such client institution: it is the sole responsibility of the GEMM bidding on behalf of a client to conduct appropriate due diligence checks on the client and to be responsible for the legal and regulatory compliance of each transaction entered into with its client.
 GEMM dealers or salespeople should not apply to the DMO for such codes on behalf of a client, save in exceptional circumstances, but the client is expected to reveal its code when submitting a bid to a GEMM.
 New applications for codes should be made to the DMO by the close of business on the evening before any auction, otherwise GEMMs will be expected to submit bids from nonregistered clients under the code 'NEW' or under their own account, which may or may not, at the DMO's discretion, affect the GEMM's own account allowance.
-In either case, GEMMs should contact the DMO immediately to identify the new bidder and its bids. - 21.
-Client institutions that are part of the same parent organisation as a GEMM (e.g. a bank's Treasury operation) may also apply for the assignation of a client code, but in such https://fmsb.com/wp-content/uploads/2017/05/2016-001-FMSB-Std_ReferencePriceTransactions_FIMarkets_Final-Updated.pdf 7 All times mentioned herein refer to London time (GMT or BST) unless otherwise specified.
+In either case, GEMMs should contact the DMO immediately to identify the new bidder and its bids.